reb84/obsidian-spire/README.md

 - **Not comprehensively tested**: Only tested with features I personally use in my daily workflow
 - **Version compatibility**: Only tested on Obsidian version 1.8.10 and later
 - **Not mobile optimised**: This theme is designed for desktop use only
-- **No planned expansion**: I have no plans to develop this further for submission to the official Obsidian theme gallery
+- **No planned expansion**: I have no plans at the moment to develop this further for submission to the official Obsidian theme gallery
 - **No Style Settings support**: This theme doesn't include Style Settings plugin compatibility

 ## What's Included

 ### Custom Features

 - **Light/Dark colourscheme**
 - **Custom checkboxes** - Special checkbox styling for various task states.
 Icons from Lucide.

   ![Custom Checkboxes](checkbox-preview.png)

 - **Custom callouts** - Unique styling for several callout types

   ![Custom Callouts](callouts-preview.png)

   - **[!|noicon]** - Hides callout icon